Mumbai Indians: 2013: The IPL and CLT20 Double

 They continued their winning streak in the Champions League Twenty20.
-But in the Champions League, too, they had quite a slow start which saw them having to win their final match of the league stage against the Perth Scorchers by a margin; they did it by the combined efforts of Nathan Coulter-Nile, Dwayne Smith and skipper Rohit Sharma.
+However, they had a slow start in the tournament and had to win their final match of the league stage against the Perth Scorchers by a margin.
+They did it by the combined efforts of Nathan Coulter-Nile, Dwayne Smith and skipper Rohit Sharma.
 In the final, Glenn Maxwell scored a quickfire 14-ball 37.
 Mumbai posted 202/6 and won the match comfortably by 33 runs.

-2014–2018
+2014–2020: Dominance

-In 2014, Mumbai Indians didn't start off well, losing 5 of their matches in the UAE leg against Kolkata Knight Riders, Royal Challengers Bangalore, Chennai Super Kings and Delhi Daredevils by big margins, but did well in their 5th match against Sunrisers Hyderabad, but consequently lost the matches against respective opponents.
+In 2014, Mumbai Indians lost five of their early matches in the UAE leg against Kolkata Knight Riders, Royal Challengers Bangalore, Chennai Super Kings and Delhi Daredevils by big margins.
+They did well in their 5th match against Sunrisers Hyderabad but consequently lost the matches against their respective opponents.

 In the Indian leg, they made a comeback by beating Kings XI Punjab who were at the top of the table at that time.
 After that, they were inconsistent with their performance.
 They won against Royal Challengers Bangalore but lost against Chennai Super Kings.
-They won against the Sunrisers Hyderabad and again lost against Kolkata Knight Riders.
+They won against the Sunrisers Hyderabad but again lost against Kolkata Knight Riders.
 But after losing against the Kolkata Knight Riders, they won against Kings XI Punjab and the Delhi Daredevils respectively.

 In the match against Kings XI Punjab, Lendl Simmons scored a hundred due to which they won comfortably by seven wickets.

-With one game left to play, they were fifth in the table with 12 points.
-In the last league-stage match of the season against Rajasthan Royals who were fourth in the league table with 14 points, they needed to win by a big margin so as to leapfrog the opponent into the fourth spot and claim the play-offs spot too.
-Rajasthan Royals set the target of 190 runs but Mumbai Indians had to reach the target in 14.3 overs in order to improve the net run rate and claim the fourth position in the table, but they just managed a tie with the Rajasthan Royals in 14.3 overs.
-So, the Mumbai Indians needed a boundary off the next ball to push Rajasthan Royals below and claim that fourth spot, and Aditya Tare hit a six to a full toss bowled by James Faulkner.
-Due to that six, they reached the play-offs of IPL but lost against the Chennai Super Kings in the eliminator which ended their IPL 2014 campaign.
+With one game left to play, Mumbai Indians were fifth in the table with 12 points.
+In the last league-stage match of the season against Rajasthan Royals, who were fourth in the league table with 14 points, Mumbai needed to win by a big margin to leapfrog them and secure the fourth playoff spot.
+Rajasthan Royals set a target of 190 runs.
+Mumbai Indians had to reach the target in 14.3 overs in order to improve the net run rate and claim the fourth position in the table, but they just managed a tie with the Rajasthan Royals in 14.3 overs.
+So, the Mumbai Indians needed a boundary off the next ball to push Rajasthan Royals below and claim that fourth spot.
+Aditya Tare hit a six to a full toss bowled by James Faulkner.
+Due to that six, they reached the play-offs of the IPL but lost against the Chennai Super Kings in the eliminator, which ended their IPL 2014 campaign.

-The Mumbai Indians qualified in the qualifier round of the CLT20 2014.
+The Mumbai Indians qualified for the qualifier round of the CLT20 2014.
 Due to injury to their skipper Rohit Sharma, Kieron Pollard was named as their captain.